 Something Living

 While the decision to get another cat is ultimately up to your friend or family member, they may still appreciate having something living to care for.
 Plants can be a nice cat sympathy gift, but not everyone has a super green thumb and they may not have the energy to care for a plant so a small, a pet safe succulent might help.
-You can order a customized memorial planter with a few photos of their cat that fits a succulent in it to give them a nice reminder of their cat.
+You can order a customized memorial planter to give them a nice reminder of their cat with a few comforting words.

 An alternative is a painted custom planter that is ideal for growing cat grass for any remaining cats.
-If they really aren’t great with plants or don’t have another cat, you can just put an artificial succulent in either planter.
+If they really aren’t great with plants or don’t have another cat, you can just put an artificial succulent in either planter or you can get them a card they can plant outside that will sprout wildflowers.

 Something Cat Related